 Lock keyboard and mouse in Windows

 That’s easy.
-Just press Ctrl + Alt + F. The Ctrl + Alt + F to lock the keys.
+Just press Ctrl + Alt + F. Use the Ctrl + Alt + F to lock the keys.
 Users should bear in mind that this same key combination is also capable of locking the keys.
-Another way to lock the keys is to click simply on the lock button in the taskbar.
+Another way to lock the keys is to simply click the lock button in the taskbar.

 For those who might want to dig deep to play around with more options, the ability is there.
 BlueLife KeyFreeze’s icon is situated in the system tray.
 Right-click on the icon and choose Options from the context menu to open the app.
 From there, users can configure the hotkeys to their liking if they prefer a different key combination to lock and unlock the system.

 We should point out that by activating the lock, a countdown pops up.
-Users have the option to stop the locking process within the countdown window, but won’t be able to do a thing once time runs out.
+Users have the option to stop the locking process within the countdown window, but won’t be able to do anything once time runs out.
 From the Options menu, it is possible to adjust the time, and also to lock the keys and mouse when the system goes into an idle state.

 The whole procedure is quite useful, arguably more so than the default way of locking Windows.
 We also believe using hotkeys to unlock everything is faster than punching in a passkey.
 In terms of security, we can’t comment on that, to be honest.